You Have the Right to Remain Silent, and You Should Use It.

 Presumption of innocence: This right underscores the principle that an individual is presumed innocent until proven guilty.
 It’s the government’s responsibility to prove a person’s guilt beyond a reasonable doubt, not the individual’s responsibility to prove their innocence.

-Avoiding self-incrimination: The framers did not want to create a situation where an individual could be forced to testify against themselves, potentially leading to unjust convictions.
+Avoiding self-incrimination: The framers did not want to create a situation where the government could force individuals to incriminate themselves, potentially leading to unjust convictions.

 Limiting Government Power: Including this right is also seen as a way to balance power between the individual and the government.
 It provides a check against potential government overreach and abuse of power.